nhoussay/groom/doc/init.md

 ### CentOS

-Copy pivxd.init to /etc/init.d/pivxd.
-Test by running `service pivxd start`.
+Copy groomd.init to /etc/init.d/groomd.
+Test by running `service groomd start`.

-Using this script, you can adjust the path and flags to the pivxd program by setting the PIVXD and FLAGS environment variables in the file /etc/sysconfig/pivxd.
+Using this script, you can adjust the path and flags to the groomd program by setting the groomD and FLAGS environment variables in the file /etc/sysconfig/groomd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS

-Copy org.groom.pivxd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.groom.pivxd.plist`.
+Copy org.groom.groomd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.groom.groomd.plist`.

-This Launch Agent will cause pivxd to start whenever the user logs in.
+This Launch Agent will cause groomd to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run pivxd as the current user.
+NOTE: This approach is intended for those wanting to run groomd as the current user.
-You will need to modify org.groom.pivxd.plist if you intend to use it as a Launch Daemon with a dedicated groom user.
+You will need to modify org.groom.groomd.plist if you intend to use it as a Launch Daemon with a dedicated groom user.

 Auto-respawn